Feedback Edge Sets in Temporal Graphs: Fixed-Parameter Tractability Results

+As it suffices to only keep the table entries for $t-1$ and $t$ in memory at any given time, the computation requires $\bigO(2^{n^3})$~space. \end{proof}

 We note that our dynamic program indeed solves the optimization variant of (S)TFES.
-That is, given a temporal graph $\TG$, it finds the smallest $k$ for which $(\TG,k)$ is a yes-instance of the decision variant stated defined in \Cref{sec:intro}.
-As shown in the previous proof, we can easily use the result to solve any instance $(\TG,k')$ of the decision variant by comparing~$k'$ to~$k$.
+That is, given a temporal graph $\TG$, the dynamic program finds the smallest~$k$ for which $(\TG,k)$~is a yes-instance of the decision variant stated defined in \Cref{sec:intro}.
+As shown in the previous proof, we can easily use this result to solve any instance $(\TG,k')$ of the decision variant by comparing~$k'$ to~$k$.

 For the ease of presentation, we did not store the actual solution, that is, the feedback edge set of size~$T(A,t)$.
 However, the functions $\s_absvupdate (G_t, B, A)$ and $\absvupdate (G_t, B, A)$ can easily be changed to return the solution edge sets for each layer $t$.
-Using linked lists, which can be concatenated in constant time, it is possible to include the solutions sets in the dynamic programming table without changing the asymptotic running time.
+Note that this is possible without changing the asymptotic running time by storing, in each table entry $T(A, t)$, a reference to the entry $T(B, t-1)$ for which the minimum of the recursive formula of \cref{thm:recursion-formula} is assumed.
+In this way, it can be avoided to copy the corresponding solution sets over and over.